Everything you need to know about Apple Music

 Apple Music is Apple's answer to music streaming services like Spotify and Pandora.
 As with those services, Apple Music features a vast library of songs that can be streamed to a variety of modern devices wherever and whenever you want – so long as you're connected to the Internet, of course.
+Even better, you can download individual songs and even entire albums or playlists to enjoy offline.

 What makes Apple Music different to other streaming services?